-Visit a new art community without leaving home!
+Visit a new art community without leaving home in this Twin Cities online art tour!
 Thanks to online museum art collections and gallery art databases, as well as social media, public art maps and other resources, it is easier than ever to have a #virtualartadventure in a new city.

-The Twin Cities are home to a strong community arts culture, with artist's studios, artist-run galleries and nonprofit spaces, as well as commercial galleries and interesting and diverse art museums.
+The Twin Cities are home to a strong community arts culture, with artist's studios, artist-run galleries and nonprofit spaces, as well as commercial galleries and interesting and diverse art museums in Minneapolis-Saint Paul.

 Museums and College Galleries:

 The Walker Art Center: The Walker is a multi-disciplinary art center that includes galleries, cinema, a design studio and the Minneapolis Sculpture Garden.
 The Walker began more than 125 years ago, when Thomas Barlow (T.B.)
 Walker built a room onto his house, mounted his favorite paintings on the walls, and opened his door to everyone who wanted to come in.
 These inclusive and community-minded beginnings are still evident today, as the Walker remains a eclectic, diverse and welcoming.
 Its collection includes work by contemporary artists like Kara Walker, Naim June Pak and Katharina Fritsch, and one of its most recognizable pieces is "Spoonbridge and Cherry," by Claes Oldenburg and Coosje van Bruggen.
 The Walker Online highlights interesting digital content like The Walker Reader magazine, Artists in their Own Words, and Garden Stories.
 Its permanent collection is online, and we especially enjoyed seeing and learning about work like Robert The's "Reader's Digest (cake book)", "Qu'on se le dise," by Ben Vautier and Julie Buffalohead's "The Garden," where you'll see some familiar imagery reused in unexpected ways.